 If the thought of a chocolate party has got your taste buds tingling, then why not write to us?
 We love to tailor workshops!
 Tell us about your event requirements. 🙂

 We’re always happy to provide you with plenty more information on our birthday parties, hen parties, tourist and school visits, public and private workshops, teambuilding and chocolate tasting experiences.
 Ring us on +32 (0)2 533 95 80 or use the form below and we’ll be delighted to help.

 The chocolate factory Zaabär was founded in 2007.
 The creator was inspired by a wide array of spices floating around the Grand Bazaar of Istanbul.
 Zaabär was created as an extraordinary combination of fine Belgian chocolate and spices from around the world.
-The idea is to let your taste buds roam free across the world tasting various more traditional or more exotic spices.
-One of the aspects that nudges Zaabär out of the ordinary, bar the exceptional and unusual combination of chocolate and spices, is the unusual vacuum sealed wrapping in which the chocolates are kept in.
-This offers a much longer conservation time for all types of chocolate.
+The idea is to let your taste buds roam free across the world tasting various more exotic or traditional spices.
+One of the aspects that nudges Zaabär out of the ordinary, apart from the truly exceptional combination of spices and chocolate, is the unusual vacuum sealed wrapping in which the chocolates are kept in.
+This wrapping offers a much longer conservation time for all types of chocolate.

-The Zaabär factory was redesigned completely in the summer of 2018 and has now become the new Chocolissimo & Zaabär store.
-This partnership between two Belgian companies offers a tremendous space (600m2) entirely dedicated to chocolate experiences.
-It serves both as a workshop and a store.
-The shop invites visitors to explore the world of chocolate through an array of chocolate samples, workshops and so on, so come visit us!
+The Zaabär factory was redesigned completely in the summer of 2018 and is now The Belgian Chocolate Makers.
+We offer a tremendous space of 600m2 entirely dedicated to chocolate experiences with both a huge workshop and an amazing chocolate store.
+We invite all our visitors to explore the tremendous world of our handmade Belgian chocolate through an array of chocolate samples, workshops and other activities, so come visit us!